 We’ve discussed times where the county seat has moved in the past, but none match up to what happened in Martin County.
 Over a fifty-six year span, the seat of government moved nine times!
 Hindostan was to be the first county seat in 1820 and residents did their best to secure that title by lobbying officials with 160 acres of land, $5,000 cash, a courthouse square, and $300 for a courthouse bell.
 Everything was good to go until a nasty plague spread through the town.
 In 1828, officials moved out.
 Today there’s nothing left of Hindostan aside from a cemetery1– most of the residents died by 1833.

 Greener pastures beckoned in Mount Pleasant, where the seat moved in 1828.
-Government buildings were erected the following yea, but in 1844 officials decided that area government would be better if it were located within 3.5 miles of the county’s center.
+Government buildings were erected the following year, but in 1844 officials decided that area government would work better if it were located within 3.5 miles of the county’s center.
 So officials picked up again, moving to Halbert’s Bluff, then Memphis2.
 County residents in the north and west sides of the county were mad at the relocation, though, so nothing was built.
 A series of courthouses followed in Trinity Springs, Dover Hill, and then back to Trinity Springs.

 To make a long story short, most of the selected county seats couldn’t wrangle up a suitable courthouse square in time, so officials inevitably chose somewhere else in short order3.
 All that’s left of those old seats is the jail at Dover Hill, long since converted to a residence but apparently still holding some old jail cells downstairs.
 Ironically, none of the communities that actually took the time to plat out a courthouse square ever received the nod from county officials1.
 But that’s life in early Indiana- by 1876, commissioners pretty much got the situation figured out, and eventually the county seat moved to West Shoals.